 Photo © Stan White

-Feature movies and star shows playing during winter 2013 include Saturn: Jewel of the Heavens, Ice Worlds, Attack of the Space Pirates, and Pink Floyd's Dark Side of the Moon.
+Feature movies and star show playing during fall 2013 include Extreme Planets, Two Small Pieces of Glass, Attack of the Space Pirates, and Pink Floyd's Dark Side of the Moon.
 Get details about what's showing right now from "Feature Films and Star Shows at Fleischmann Planetarium".

 Movies at the Fleischmann are projected on a full-dome screen inside the planetarium theater.
 It's sort of like IMAX only it surrounds you even more.
 Another cool thing is that it's way cheaper to see a movie here than at the regular theater - $7 adults, $5 kids and seniors, and free for Planetarium members.
 Admission to the Planetarium Exhibit Hall and science store is always free for everyone.
 Exhibits are changed on a periodic basis, so there is always something interesting.
 This is a family-friendly place where kids can have fun and learn something at the same time.